mike-lischke/java2typescript/doc/features.md

 System properties are supported just like in Java, and get their initial values from the current environment (either `navigator` or `os` and `process` Node JS modules).
 JVM, Java and JRE specific entries (see [java keys](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#getProperties()) are filled with arbitrary values, e.g. matching the supported Java version of the java2ts tool.
 Applications using such properties in generated code should replace the default values with something that matches the expected values.

+## <a name="others">Others</a>

+This chapter collects a few other things that are worth to be mentioned.

+- `java.lang.Object.toString()` returns a Typescript string, not `java.lang.String` to avoid a circular dependency between the two classes.
+- The same holds true for `java.lang.Class.getName()` and `java.lang.Class.getSimpleName()`.
+- All classes deriving from `java.lang.Object` override the `toString()` method and return `java.lang.String`, however.
+Unfortunately, the `string` result type cannot be suppressed in derived classes, so you have to cast the result to `java.lang.String` explicitly.
+- All classes and interfaces that have a companion in Typescript (like Number, Object, String, Map etc.) are prefixed with `Java` to avoid confusion (e.g. JavaString, JavaMap etc.) and which allows to import them without conflicts.
+You still can use fully qualified names with the original class and interface names (e.g. `java.lang.Object`).

 ## <a name="unsupported">Unsupported Features</a>

 ### <a name="Annotations">Annotations</a>